FarronF/limerick-council-meetings/meetings/2015/04/21-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Municipal District of Adare - Rathkeale - 10th March 2015.md

 dated 10th February, 2015 and associated application form and guidelines for Business

-and Retail Incentives Scheme for Vacant Properties Grant.--- 5
+and Retail Incentives Scheme for Vacant Properties Grant.
+---
+5

 Ms. Mary Hayes, Administrative Officer, Economic Development and Planning presented